 Kitty Winn Bio

-Katherine Tupper Winn, known professionally as Kitty Winn, is an American actress born February 21, 1943, in Washington, D.C.
-She is best known for her portrayal of the heroin addict Helen in the film The Panic in Needle Park (1971), a performance that earned her the Best Actress award at the 1971 Cannes Film Festival, and for her role as Sharon Spencer in the film The Exorcist (1973).
+Kitty Winn is an American actress whose career has spanned stage, film, and television over several decades.
+Born Katherine Tupper Winn on February 21, 1943, in Washington, D.C., she first came to international attention for her portrayal of a heroin addict in the romantic drama The Panic in Needle Park (1971), a performance that earned her the Best Actress award at the 1971 Cannes Film Festival.
+She is also widely remembered for her role as Sharon Spencer in the horror film franchise The Exorcist.
+After years primarily devoted to theater, she stepped away from acting in 1983 and returned to the stage in 2011 with a leading role at the San Jose Repertory Theatre.

 Early Life and Background